Bellac12345/Bellac12345/README.md

 Hi, I’m Isabella Castro
-- I have a Bachelor of Science in Computer Science from the University of Florida
+- I have a B.S. in Computer Science from the University of Florida
 - I am currently working as a Software Engineer for CPSI
 - You can reach me at
 isabellacastro1125@gmail.com